 Assumptions

-For the purpose of this Charter, the Advisory Board is returning to its pre-2017 structure.
+For the purpose of this Charter, the Advisory Board is maintaining the structure that was in place prior to 2017, and re-instituted in 2019.

 Constraints

 Implementation of this Charter is reliant on volunteer participation from members of the community and continued funding from HUD and other sources such as those providing match and leverage to Continuum of Care programs.